osic/ref-impl-kolla/documents/3-osic-deploy-kolla.md

 kolla-build --registry localhost:4000 --base ubuntu --type source --tag 3.0.0 --push
 ```

-9.)
-Copy the contents of the /opt/kolla/etc/kolla directory into /etc/.
+##### Step 9: Copy the contents of the /opt/kolla/etc/kolla directory into /etc/.
 This directory contains the required configuration needed for kolla deployment.

 ```shell
 cp -r /opt/kolla/etc/kolla /etc/ GLOBALS_FILE=/etc/kolla/globals.yml
 ```

-10.)
-You need to configure the globals.yaml file based on the deployment environment:
+##### Step 10: You need to configure the globals.yaml file based on the deployment environment:

 ```shell
 #Change the kolla_base_distro and kolla_install_type to match the type of docker images build in step 4.